 Wild Sunflower seeds require a cold treatment.
 First, Sow seed in a moisten soil-less growing medium like peat moss, then enclose in plastic bag or small container and place in refrigerator for a 20-60 days.
 After danger of frost has passed and the cold treatment is over, directly sow wild Sunflower seeds into prepared seed beds that are weed free and the soil has been loosened.
-Broadcast the Sunflower seeds and cover with 1/2 inch of soil.
-Sunflower Care: It is important not to over water wild Sunflowers.
+Broadcast the flower seeds and cover with 1/2 inch of soil.
+Sunflower Care: It is important not to over water the flowers.
 Too much water may result in soil loosening and losing stability to hold the large plants.